 The building you are standing at, the smallest of the three, would have been used to store blasting supplies.
 A close examination of the door, which has been welded open, will reveal a few shards of the wood that would have been used to line the interior.
 The bolts that held the wood in place still remain.
-Count these and add them to 40.
+Count the bolt heads on the exterior of the door and add them to 37.
 This will give you digits A and B of the latitudinal coordinates of the final cache:

 Next travel to the low flat roofed building.
 As you can see, there is no iron framing around the doorway of this structure.
 Since steel or any metallic tools that could cause a spark could not be stored in the magazine, this building was probably used as a utility shed.
 As you are standing at the the doorway look inside at the left and rear walls (no need to enter the building).
 You will see small holes in the brick near the top of the walls that provided ventilation.
-Add the total number of holes in the left and rear walls to 4.
+Count the total number of holes in the left and rear walls (only count the holes that are still open) and add them to 4.
 This will give you digit C of the longitudinal coordinates:

 Finally, make your way to the largest of the three buildings.
 It’s size indicates that it would have been capable of storing between 15 and 20 thousand pounds of explosives.
 As you peer inside, carefully inspect the right wall and you will see several of the 7/8 by 6 inch boards that made up the lattice work still attached to the wall.
 Count these and add this number to 18 to give you digits D and E of the longitudinal coordinates.